 Name for Residents - Mississippians

-Major Industries - farming (cotton, corn, soybeans, rice), oil, textiles, electronic equipment, transprtation equipment, fishing
+Major Industries - farming (cotton, corn, soybeans, rice), oil, textiles, electronic equipment, transportation equipment, fishing

 Major Rivers - Mississippi River, Big Black River, Pearl River, Yazoo River